corda/corda/docs/source/event-scheduling.rst

 * Have your ``ContractState`` implementation also implement ``SchedulableState``.
 This requires a method named ``nextScheduledActivity`` to be implemented which returns an optional ``ScheduledActivity`` instance.
-  ``ScheduledActivity`` captures what ``ProtocolLogic`` instance each node will run, to perform the activity, and when it will run is described by a ``java.time.Instant``.
+  ``ScheduledActivity`` captures what ``FlowLogic`` instance each node will run, to perform the activity, and when it will run is described by a ``java.time.Instant``.
 Once your state implements this interface and is tracked by the wallet, it can expect to be queried for the next activity when committed to the wallet.
-* If nothing suitable exists, implement a ``ProtocolLogic`` to be executed by each node as the activity itself.
+* If nothing suitable exists, implement a ``FlowLogic`` to be executed by each node as the activity itself.
-  The important thing to remember is that in the current implementation, each node that is party to the transaction will execute the same ``ProtocolLogic``, so it needs to establish roles in the business process based on the contract state and the node it is running on.
+  The important thing to remember is that in the current implementation, each node that is party to the transaction will execute the same ``FlowLogic``, so it needs to establish roles in the business process based on the contract state and the node it is running on.
 Each side will follow different but complementary paths through the business logic.

 .. note:: The scheduler's clock always operates in the UTC time zone for uniformity, so any time zone logic must be performed by the contract, using ``ZonedDateTime``.

-In the short term, until we have automatic protocol session set up, you will also likely need to install a network handler to help with obtaining a unqiue and secure random session.
+In the short term, until we have automatic flow session set up, you will also likely need to install a network handler to help with obtaining a unqiue and secure random session.
 An example is described below.

 The production and consumption of ``ContractStates`` is observed by the scheduler and the activities associated with